-- BBA 5 S'V EBA 5 ie eZS^dW [efWdLagdeWea'T WS'V eWbdWSbbdahS^XadfZaeWLagdeWez 5agdeWe_gefTWegT[fffWVa'{\WSfWSefXhW'fiTge[\WeeVSkebdadfaSVhWdf[e[\YS LagoelviBoah[VWdeeZS^gbVSfWS'V dMM/Y[efWdLagoelvieVMVdk/%fikVlSoelfZ[e] U'gVWe d/My/V/ [YS'Vd/M/e[YfZWLa'fWffa_WMfi [fZLlgddWffdWVežBdah[VWdeeZS^x'af SVhWf[eWfZW[dLlagdeWSezbWV[] Y SbbdahS/ŠW[fZWd[] bd[] fladTk S'kafZWd W6 ež A'UMSbbdahW/bdah[VVVde_SkSVhWdf[eWfZVV[dLlagdeWfa['U'gVVWSfVVe-'aUSf[a'-fkbVVe aXUdNV[f-'q_TVxflaXUdNV[fe-UagdeW q_TVxf-UagdeW/f[f\W\186d [YaT\WVf]hVxf-UagdeW VVelugibf[a'-lagdeWbdNeWfWdS'Vbdah[VVVd'g_TVVzBdah[VVVdeSdNbdaZ[T[fWVXda d/W/dd Y fa 3;3 57E bdaYdS eSezSULd/W[fW/ adUMf[X/W/5] - Providers (Points of Contact, Primary and Secondary) shall record and report AIA member credits within ten (10) business days of course completion using the AIA CES Discovery system to electronically report credits. - Providers shall keep active files and records of all approved courses and participant attendance for a minimum of three (3) years from the date of course registration.
-State licensing boards and the AIA conduct audits and may require documentation within a three (3) year period. - Providers shall ensure that Presenters sign the Speaker Agreement when presenting for the first time, when the content of the presentation changes or when a presentation has been re-registered.
-Providers shall maintain copies of each signed form and provide copies to AIA CES if requested, formerly called Presenter Quality Commitment Statement. - Providers shall ensure that courses meet the minimum requirement of at least one (1) hour with no less than four learning objectives.
+- 1. Providers shall delegate a PPOC and Secondary Point of Contact (SPOC).
+PPOC are responsible for editing provider profiles; updating accounts; and registering and advertising courses.
+PPOC's will have access to the provider manual, - certificate template, tools and resources.
+The PPOC signs a Quality Assurance Statement annually and is responsible for processing the annual invoice for the Provider.
+Providers shall keep SPOC's current. - 2.
+PPOC and SPOC's shall register courses online and secure approval for those courses.
+Courses must be submitted online at least five (5) business days prior to advertising a course.
+Providers shall update and reregister courses every (3) years, this includes reviewing and revising the content to meet with current trends.
+Providers shall not advertise their course as "pending approval" either in print, or by any other means.
+Once approved providers may advertise their course to include dates; location; types of credit; number of credits; course number; course title; learning objectives; course description; course presenter and provider number.
+Providers are prohibited from referring to AIA CES programs as "accredited or certified." - 3.
+Providers (Points of Contact, Primary and Secondary) shall record and report AIA member credits within ten (10) business days of course completion using the AIA CES Discovery system to electronically report credits. - 4.
+Providers shall keep active files and records of all approved courses and participant attendance for a minimum of three (3) years from the date of course registration.
+State licensing boards and the AIA conduct audits and may require documentation within a three (3) year period. - 5.
+Providers shall ensure that Presenters sign the Speaker Agreement when presenting for the first time, when the content of the presentation changes or when a presentation has been re-registered.
+Providers shall maintain copies of each signed form and provide copies to AIA CES if requested, formerly called Presenter Quality Commitment Statement - 6.
+Providers shall ensure that courses meet the minimum requirement of at least one (1) hour with no less than four learning objectives.
 If a presentation offers HSW, then three of the four earning objectives must address these topical areas.
 Educational content is to be free of endorsements, bias, marketing or sales orientation.
 Courses must include all the required identifying information.
 Presentations must include the Quality Assurance slides; however if such slides are not included, providers must use an informational handout to include the QA Statement; the course description; learning objectives; the copyright statement; including instructions to complete a course evaluation.
-Courses must follow the same format and content that was approved by AIA CES, amendments to course content are not permitted. - Providers registered as Basic; Regional; Passport; Professional; Platform; or Architecture Firm (Internal/External) (collectively, "Provider or Providers") shall follow their respective provider category terms and conditions.
+Courses must follow the same format and content that was approved by AIA CES, amendments to course content are not permitted. - 7.
+Providers registered as Basic; Regional; Passport; Professional; Platform; or Architecture Firm (Internal/External) (collectively, "Provider or Providers") shall follow their respective provider category terms and conditions.
 The company or organization Providers register shall be the sole provider of record for that specific registration ("Provider of Record"), and no other non-provider, subsidiary, or related or other third-party entity ("Non-Provider" or "Non-Providers") shall be substituted as the Provider of Record.
-Providers shall not permit or allow Non-Providers to use their Provider accounts to access the CES Discovery System for any reason, including, but not limited to registering courses or credits.
-Providers
+Providers shall not permit or allow Non-Providers to use their Provider accounts to access the CES Discovery System for any reason, including, but not limited to registering